kpuentec/NetworkTrafficAnalyzer/README.md

 # NetworkTrafficAnalyzer

 NetworkTrafficAnalyzer is a Python-based tool designed to analyze network traffic from `.pcapng` files captured with Wireshark.
 It helps detect various security threats, including unencrypted traffic, SYN scans, suspicious IP activity, ARP spoofing, and ICMP anomalies.
 The tool uses the Scapy library for packet analysis and Loguru for logging detected threats.
+Ddetection thresholds in the Network Traffic Analyzer are fully configurable, so you can tailor the sensitivity to better fit your specific use case or network environment.

 Features: